alecmuffett/draft-muffett-end-to-end-secure-messaging/text/draft-muffett-end-to-end-secure-messaging-01.basic.md

 ## Why: Participant

-It is important to note that the concept of "participant", defined by their TCB, is a foundation for all other trust.
-Developing from the basic definitions of a [@TrustedComputingBase] and from the concept of "trust-to-trust" discussed in [@RoleOfTrust], a failure of a participant to maintain integrity over their own (trusted) environment should not be considered a failure of an E2ESM that connects it to other participants.

-Further: it is obviously possible to burden the E2ESM with surfacing potential integrity issues of any given participant; but to require such in this standard would risk harming the privacy of the participant entity.

 The term "participant" in this document exists to supersede the more vague notion of "end" in the phrase "end-to-end".